Luucaass/Lucas/README.md

 - 👋 Hi, I’m @Lucas
 - 👀 I’m interested in Cybersecurity and Dev
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on dev full stack
 - 📫 How to reach me lucasgabrielmotog99@gmail.com

 <!---